samuell/fastxviz/README.md

 FastXViz
 ========

-Plot read length distribution from FastQ files, in .pdf or .png format.
+Plot read length distribution from FASTA or FastQ files, in .pdf or .png format.

 ## Install